89luca89/stampdalf/README.md

 A filesystem timestamp preservation tool that executes commands while keeping original file access and modification times intact.

+🧙 it's a wizard of time and stamps 🧙

+Pronounced: stamp-dalf (stamp like time-stamp, dalf like Gandalf the wizard)

 ## What it does

 `stampdalf` allows you to run any command that modifies files in a directory